ChristopheGarcia1/Crime_Analysis-/README.md

     https://public.tableau.com/app/profile/moez.khan8652/viz/AustinZipCodesthatare25orMoreFoodInsecurebasedonTypesofCrimeAvgHouseholdIncomein2021/Sheet1?publish=yes

 II.
-The following vizualizations maps out the number of Family Violence and Violent Offenders in the criminal population as well as whether they live in food insecure zip codes or not.
-The results show more Violent and Family Violent Offenders in zip codes that suffer food scaricity.
+The following vizualizations maps out the number of Family Violence and Violent Incidents in the criminal population as well as whether they live in food insecure zip codes or not.
+The results show more Violent and Family Violent Incidents in zip codes that suffer food scaricity.

     A. Family Violence